MCSA Exam 70-290 Random Questions

 Which action or actions should you perform ?

-You have a WINS server that runs Windows Server 2003 Service Pack 2 (SP2).
-You need to schedule a backup of the WINS database whenever the WINS service stops.
+You have a DNS server named Server1 that runs Windows Server 2003 Service Pack 2 (SP2).

 What should you do ?